Arkos-Engineering/HT-15/Readme.md

-# OSS-Radio
+# HT-15

-HT-15.
 What will set this radio apart from competitors is:

 Fully open source, hardware and software
 Swappable radio module, allowing easy hardware upgradability (2M/70CM at launch) USBC charge and data, SD card, Kenwood style audio connector, removable battery